 Your completed application needs to be handed in to the study administrator at least 5 working days before the meeting deadline set by the dissertation committee.
 Failure to do so may delay your submission and subsequently your dissertation.

 IMPORTANT: Before your thesis is sent to the printers it MUST be checked for plagiarism.
-You may contact your study counselor (Studierektor) for the exact procedure.
+You may contact your study director (Studierektor) for the exact procedure.

-4. Send ONE copy of the doctoral thesis to the Administrator of Postgraduate Studies for official use.
+3. Send ONE copy of the doctoral thesis to the study administrator for official use.

 Director of Doctoral Studies